Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

 We note for later use that several of our other constructions from \S 2 and \S \ref{sect: PSSiso1} have obvious analogues in the projective bundle, for example we let the hypersuface $\hat{\Sigma}_\ell^{loc}, \Sigma_{\ell}^{loc}$ denotes the local analogues of the hypersufaces $\hat{\Sigma}_{\epsilon_{\ell}^{p}},\Sigma_{\ell}^{p}$ in $X$.
 In the projective bundle $PD_I$, we work relative to the normal crossings divisor

-We will need to adapt the Floer theoretic structures introduced in the previous sections to this local setting. \begin{defn} Let $J_c(PD_I, \mathbf{D})$ denote the space of complex structures which are \begin{itemize} \item split outside of $\UIloc$; and \item split in a neighborhood $V_{loc,\ell}$ of the divisors which is disjoint from all Hamiltonian orbits. \end{itemize} \end{defn}
+We will need to adapt the Floer theoretic structures introduced in the previous sections to this local setting. \begin{defn} Let $J_c(PD_I, \mathbf{D})$ denote the space of complex structures which are \begin{itemize} \item split (in the sense of Definition \ref{defn: split}) outside of $\UIloc$ (recall the definition of this region in \eqref{eq:UIlocdef}); and \item split in some neighborhood